labuladze/HrApp/README.md

 # HrApp
 Hr Website with Registration and Login Functionality.
 Managing employee data with CRUD operations.
-Using spereate Asp.Net Core Api for data interaction.
+Using sperate Asp.Net Core Api for data interaction.